Regina Criminal Lawyer Logo

 Although the CDSA is separate from the Criminal Code, a possession of narcotics charge can result in a criminal record and severe penalties.
 The schedule of the drug and the quantity of the illicit substance in your possession are crucial factors in determining the progression of your case.

-- Schedule II drugs include synthetic cannabinoid receptor type 1 agonists, their salts, derivatives, isomers, and salts of derivatives and isomers.
+• Schedule II: Synthetic cannabinoid receptor type 1 agonists, their salts, derivatives, isomers, and salts of derivatives and isomers.

-- Schedule III drugs are amphetamines, including LSD and magic mushrooms.
+• Schedule III: Amphetamines, including LSD and magic mushrooms.

 Being discovered with a significant quantity of an illicit substance can lead to drug trafficking charges if authorities believe you intended to share or distribute the substance.